-Luxury vinyl tiles (LVT) and luxury vinyl planks (LVP) have become some of the most popular flooring options on the market today.
+Luxury vinyl tile (LVT) and luxury vinyl planks flooring (LVP) have become some of the most popular flooring options on the market today.
 They offer the perfect combination of durability and affordability.
-Plus, luxury vinyl floors can provide your space with the striking good looks of hardwood floors or virtually any other material.
+Plus, luxury vinyl flooring can be customized to resemble wood floors, stone, ceramic, or virtually any other material.

-But just because your new floors look like they’re made from hardwood, doesn’t mean you should clean them the same way.
-It’s important to learn how to clean LVT flooring so that you can keep them looking great for years to come.
+But just because your new floors look like hardwoo, doesn’t mean you should clean them the same way.
+It’s important to learn how to clean luxury vinyl flooring properly so you can keep them looking great for years to come.

-Whenever cleaning LVT or vinyl plank floors, be sure to start dry.
-Sweeping away the loose dirt and debris from your floors prevents it from getting stuck to your mop when you’re ready for a deeper clean.
+Whenever you clean LVT or vinyl plank floors, be sure to start dry.
+Sweeping away the loose debris from your floors prevents it from getting stuck to your mop when you’re ready for a deeper clean.

 You can also use a vacuum cleaner in place of a broom.
-Just be sure to adjust the height of the vacuum to the “bare floor” setting.
-And if you plan on vacuuming your vinyl floor, do NOT use “beater bar” attachments.
-These attachments will likely damage your vinyl flooring.
+Just be sure to adjust the height of the vacuum to the “bare floor” setting to avoid scratches and scuffs.
+If you plan on vacuuming your vinyl floor, do NOT use a “beater bar” attachment.
+This attachment can easily damage the vinyl tiles.

-Rather than just pouring vinegar on the floor, mix a cup of it into a gallon of hot water.
-White vinegar will disinfect as it cleans.
-But for a bit of extra cleaning power, add a few drops of dish soap to the mixture before mopping.
+To create a simple LVT cleaner, mix together 1 cup of white vinegar with 1 gallon of warm water.
+For a bit of extra cleaning power, add a few drops of dish soap to the mixture before mopping.

-If you add soap to your cleaning solution, give your floors a second past with just vinegar and water to remove any film the soap leaves behind.
-Putting a few drops of baby oil into the water/vinegar mixture will add shine to your vinyl floors as you clean them.
+If you add soap to your cleaning solution, give your floors a second pass with just vinegar and water to remove any film the soap leaves behind.
+Adding a few drops of baby oil into the water/vinegar mixture will add shine to your vinyl floors as you clean them.

-For scuff marks on your LVT flooring, wet a towel with jojoba oil or WD-40.
-Then, take the damp towel and rub the scuff until it disappears.
-Lastly, clean away any traces of the oil with your water and vinegar solution.
+To remove scuff marks from your LVT flooring, wet a towel with jojoba oil or WD-40.
+Then, take the damp towel and simply rub the scuff until it disappears.
+Finally, clean away any traces of the oil with your water and vinegar solution.

 What to Avoid